Loris Tjeknavorian: Iran (2000 – present)

 In 2000, Tjeknavorian resigned from the APO in order to devote more time to composing.
 During this period he also conducted the Vienna Symphony Orchestra, and performed at the San Francisco Opera House, the Contemporary Music Festival and at the Vienna Music Festival in Hong Kong and Bangkok.
 He conducted the Austrian premiere of his opera Rostam and Sohrab at the Festspielhaus in St. Pölten.

 From 2009 to the present, Tjeknavorian has continued to devote his time to composing, as well as painting and writing short stories.
 Among his most recent works are the operas Zahak (libretto based on Ferdowsi's Shahnameh) and Mowlana and Shams-e Tabriz (libretto based on the poetry of Rumi), as well as the chamber opera "The Final Hour of Sadegh Hedayat" (libretto based on "The Blind Owl" and other works by the Iranian writer Sadegh Hedayat).
 Other works include his second concerto for violin and chamber orchestra, a work for solo piano titled "1915", and two major symphonic suites: King Cyrus, about the ancient Persian king, and Takhti, dedicated to the celebrated Iranian wrestler.
 Tjeknavorian's paintings were exhibited at the Gallery Shirin in Tehran, Gallery Maryam Seyhoun in Los Angeles, and twice at the House of the Artists in Tehran.
-His series of short stories, written in English, will be published in the near future.
+He has published and presented a sarcastic book under the title of The Land of Asses which is a collection of satiric short stories.
+Tjeknavarian the man with a humorous disposition has depicted a land that is run by the asses.

 On December 20, 2008, Tjeknavorian recorded Hafez Nazeri's The night of Angel (yet to be released) with the London Symphony orchestra.

 Tjeknavorian's recent performances include benefit concerts in Tehran and Los Angeles for the organization MAHAK on behalf of children with cancer, a series of concerts with the Armenian Chamber Orchestra at the Talar Vahdat Hall in Tehran, a performance of his Ararat Suite with the Sacramento Symphony, and the world premiere of his King Cyrus symphonic suite with the San Francisco Philharmonic Orchestra in August 2013.
 In 2011 the Iranian BARBAD recording company issued a 20-CD box set of Tjerknavorian's major works (symphonies, choral works, ballet, chamber music, operas, etc.) plus 2 DVDs of his opera Rostam & Sohrab.

 During an interview on the occasion of his 81st birthday, Tjeknavorian said to the journalist of IRNA: "Iran is my homeland.
 My ancestors have lived in this land.
 I’ve been born in Iran and will be buried here.
-I’m emotionally and culturally attached to every inch of this country and feel at home in nowhere except for Iran."
+I'm emotionally and culturally attached to every inch of this country and feel at home in nowhere except for Iran."